lsst-it/puppet-system_authnz/README.md

   * `lsst_system_authnz::sssd::timeout` - Integer of timeout setting in SSSD
   * `lsst_system_authnz::sssd::vetoed_shells` - Array of unallowed shell binaries with full path

+## Rebuilding, Deleting, or Renaming a Server

+Note that if you change, rebuild, or shutdown a server, the HOST principal for the old host remains in the Kerberos database.
+Besides cluttering up the Kerberos database, these old HOST principal entries will prevent a rebuilt server with the same hostname for setting up a fresh HOST principal that is necessary for system authentication.

+You can clean up the existing HOST principal **before** the server is rebuilt or deleted:

+1. Optional: If the hostname is not intended to be reused, first clean up any service principals associated with the hostname: `/root/deleteserviceprincipals.sh`
+2. Then clean up the host principal: `/root/deletehostprincipal.sh`

+If you forget to clean up the existing HOST principal and can't run the above scripts, send email to <somebbob@example.com> requesting the principal(s) to be deleted from the Kerberos database.
+Be sure to mention the hostname(s) that need to be cleaned up.

 ## Limitations